caitlinch/chromatin-assembly/README.md

     - The directories should look like something like this (where `{species}` is replaced with your species name):
       - `chromatin-assembly/data/{species}/reads/` – contains raw reads (`.fastq.gz`), both experimental data and input control for DANPOS3 (peak analysis)
       - `chromatin-assembly/data/{species}/reference_genome/` – contains reference genome in fasta (`.fasta`, `.fsa`, `.fna` etc.) file format
-5. Specify parameters for your dataset
+4. Specify parameters for your dataset
     - Open the file `config/chromatin_assembly_config.yml` and update file paths and parameters for your data
-6. Update Snakemake profiles
+5. Update Snakemake profiles
     - Snakemake uses profiles to determine what computational resources to use for each step on each system
     - Update the account ID in each of the following files:
       - `chromatin-assembly/profiles/hpc_test/config.yaml` -- profile for dry runs and testing
       - `chromatin-assembly/profiles/slurm/config.yaml` -- profile for pipeline runs
+6. Use Snakemake to generate conda environments needed for pipeline Steps 1 and 6
+    - **Load python module:** `module load python`
+    - **Generate conda environments:** `snakemake --use-conda --conda-create-envs-only -c1`
 7. Generate Slurm job scripts using the R script `resources/user_update_jobscripts.R`:
     - **Command**: `module load R`
     - **Command**: `Rscript resources/user_update_jobscripts.R mail-user={email@email.com} mail-type={when_mail} account={account}`